This is the best Albania itinerary. We list how you can spend 7 days in Albania. Where to go, what to see, and how long to stay in each place.

 Highlights of Sarandë

-Ksamil beach with its clear turquoise water is a place you easily could mistake with a beach in a tropical country.
+Ksamil Beach, with its clear turquoise water, is a place you could easily mistake with a beach in a tropical country.
 This gem on the Ionian Sea is a famous summer destination for locals and tourists alike.
-The area is made up of many small coves, wrapped around a jagged coastline.
+The area comprises many small coves wrapped around a jagged coastline.

 Butrint National Park

 Easily the most romantic of Albania’s ancient sites, a visit to the UNESCO site of Butrint should definitely come onto your list!
-Settled within a national park, the ruins have been inhabited since prehistoric times and used to be a site of a Greek Colony and a Roman City.
+Settled within a national park, the ruins have been inhabited since prehistoric times and used to be a Greek Colony site and a Roman City.

 Only 20 km from the city, it takes around 2-3 hours to explore.

 Price: 700lek (5.70 euro)

 Buses from Sarandë leave outside the ZIT Information Centre on the hour and take 20 minutes.